AaronKoppel/Sustainable-IT-Procurement-Lexicon/README.md

 ## Download

 To download the lexicon, please click on the green "Code" button on the top right of the page, and then select "Download ZIP" from the dropdown menu.
 Alternatively, you can click [here](https://github.com/AaronKoppel/Sustainable_IT_Procurement_Lexicon/archive/refs/heads/main.zip).

+## Endnotes

+Endnotes for the **By Term** sheet will be provided in a separate file contained in the ZIP file.